scott-anderson-wc/cs210pub/syllabus.md

 ## Course Group

-Please verify that you are registered to the <em>CS-249-01-SP17</em>
+Please verify that you are registered to the <em>CS-204-01-FA17</em>
 Google group.
 This group has several purposes.
 We will use it to make class announcements, such as corrections to assignments and clarifications of material discussed in class.

-We encourage you to post questions or comments that are of interest to students in the course.
+I encourage you to post questions or comments that are of interest to students in the course.
 Please do not post significant amounts of assignment-related JavaScript code (i.e. more than one or two lines of code) in your messages on the group!
 The instructors and TAs will read messages posted in the group on a regular basis and post answers to questions found there.
 If you know the answer to a classmate's question, feel free to post a reply yourself.
 The course group is also a good place to find people to join a study group.
 You should plan on reading group messages on a regular basis.

+Join `CS-Students` if you want to hear about internships, talks, social events and the like.

 ## Textbook